Introduction

 Sparkasse Karlsruhe, Kaiserstraße 223, 76133 Karlsruhe, Germany

-When making the bank transfer, the participant’s full name should be indicated.
-The participation fee cannot be refunded in case an admitted applicant later decides to withdraw.
+When making the bank transfers, the participant’s full name should be indicated.
+The fees are non-refundable.

 Adjudication